The Complete Guide to Studying Bioscience in Malaysia

 To pursue a Diploma in Bioscience, you will generally need:

-• SPM / O-Level: Minimum 5 credits, including Malay, English, Mathematics and at least one Science Subject (Biology / Physics / Chemistry / General Science)
+• SPM / O-Level: Minimum 3 credits, including Mathematics and one Science subject

 A Diploma in Bioscience is typically 2.5 years long, covering the foundation of Bioscience.